HasanNahiyanNobel/Learning-Django/ReadMe.md

 ## 4. Admin Page
 1. `py manage.py makemigrations`: Creates the database table, or has something to do with it.
 1. `py manage.py migrate`: After the previous command, we have to run this. ¯\\\_(ツ)_/¯
-1. Only then can we use `py manage.py createsuperuser` to create a...super user, of course.
+1. Only then can we use `py manage.py createsuperuser` to create a...superuser, of course.
 1. Learnt to work with admin page of Django.
 This feels awesome!